 Senegal's official language is French, however, most people speak one of several indigenous dialects as their first language.
 Of these, 12 are designated as 'national languages', with Wolof being the most commonly spoken throughout the country.

 Islam is the predominant religion in Senegal, accounting for 95.4% of the population.
 The remaining 4.6% of the population hold indigenous or Christian beliefs, with Roman Catholicism being the most popular denomination.

-Located just 20 minutes from Dakar, Île de Gorée is a small island known for the major role it played in West Africa's one-time slave trade.
+Located just 20 minutes from Dakar, Île de Gorée is a small island known for the major role it played in the African slave trade.
 Several monuments and museums provide an insight into the island's tragic past; to which the quiet streets and pretty pastel homes of modern-day Île de Gorée provide a powerful antidote.